Miami (OH) vs. North Texas Frisco Football Classic NCAA Football Odds, Plays and Insights | December 23, 2021

 - The RedHawks have been favored by 3 points or more five times this season and have covered the spread in two of them.

-- Miami (OH)'s games this year have hit the over on six of 12 set point totals (50%).
+- Miami (OH)'s games this year have eclipsed the over/under six times in 12 opportunities (50%).

 - Miami (OH) is 3-4 against the spread and 5-2 overall in games when it puts up more than 27.5 points.